 Bachelor of Science (Financial Mathematics and Economics)

 CAO Code: GY309

-Entry Points (2023): 509
+Entry Points (2024): 473

 Duration: 4 years

 Average intake: Around 60

 Entry requirements Minimum Grade H5 in two subjects and passes in four other subjects at O6/H7 level in the Leaving Certificate, including Irish, English, Mathematics, a third language or a laboratory science subject (i.e. Chemistry, Physics, Biology, Physics with Chemistry (joint) or Agricultural Science) and any two other subjects recognised for entry purposes.
 A H5 or O1 in Mathematics is required.
+No prior background in Applied Mathematics is expected of the students.

 Additional requirements The programme is an inter-college programme of the College of Science and Engineering and the College of Business, Public Policy and Law.
 The entry requirements of either College may be applied, whichever is the more advantageous to the applicant.